yabwon/SAS_PACKAGES/packages/macroarray.md

                 you can type much easier rephrase:
                 `rename %do_over(myArr,rephrase=old_?=new_?);`,
                 and all `?` will be replaced, under the hood, by calls to the macroarray.
-                For easier debuging the `do_over` macro prints the rephrased string before and after chnge.
+                For easier debugging the `do_over` macro prints the rephrased string before and after change.
-                When the `do_over` loops with multiple array, say `myArrA`, `myArrB`, and `myArrC`, then those arrays should be refered by `?1?`, `?2?`, and `?3?` respectively.
+                When the `do_over` loops with multiple array, say `myArrA`, `myArrB`, and `myArrC`, then those arrays should be referred by `?1?`, `?2?`, and `?3?` respectively.
                 See `trigger` parameter definition to learn more.
-                If both `phrase` and `rephrase` are used, the seconf takes precedence.
+                If both `phrase` and `rephrase` are used, the second takes precedence.

 * `trigger=` - *Optional*, a single byte character (symbol) used for marking macroarrays in the newly created phrase.
                Default value is `?` symbol.
                When one macroarray is used, only the symbol should be used in `rephrase=` string.
-When multiple macroarrays are used then the symbol should surroun a number identifying array, e.g. `?2?`.
+When multiple macroarrays are used then the symbol should surround a number identifying array, e.g. `?2?`.
                See examples below for details.

 * `unq=` - *Optional*, indicates that the `%unquote()` macro function should